Stadium Gresty Road

-Davis had been in charge since late 2011 and during that time he has led Crewe up to the third-tier (2011/12), before hoisting the Johnstone's Paint Trophy the following year.
-However, Crewe lost their third-tier status in 2016, and he left the club in January 2017.
+Former Davis had been in charge since late 2011 and during that time he led Crewe up to the third-tier (2011/12), before hoisting the Johnstone's Paint Trophy the following year.
+However, Crewe lost their third-tier status in 2016, and he then left the club in January 2017.

-Even though Steve Davis is at the helm at Crewe Alexandra, there is one name that has become synonymous with the club and that is Dario Gradi, who has been a mainstay of their recent history.
+Even though it's Artell who is at the helm at Crewe Alexandra, there is one name that has become synonymous with the club and that is Dario Gradi, who has been a mainstay of their recent history.
 After joining in the early 1980s, Gradi has prided himself on bringing a terrific youth policy to the club and during his tenure he has seen such stars as David Platt, Robbie Savage and Danny Murphy use the club as a springboard to much greater things,

 Gradi continued to achieve and they were a mainstay in divisions one and two with Gradi continuing to blood young players and their sale of Dean Ashton for £3m to Norwich City certainly bolstered the funds.